Italy's Berlusconi sentenced to jail for tax fraud

 During a phone call to an evening news broadcast on one of his own channels, Berlusconi said there was no link between his decision pull out of politics and the Friday ruling, and slammed the court for being politically motivated.

-He called the verdict "political and intolerable," and said it showed Italy had become uncivilized, barbaric and was no longer a democracy.
+He called the verdict "political and intolerable," and said it showed Italy had become uncivilised, barbaric and was no longer a democracy.

 Berlusconi lawyers Piero Longo and Niccolo Ghedini said the ruling was "totally divorced from all judicial logic", adding that they hoped the "atmosphere" at the appeals courts would be different.